Binary Tree in Action (Serialization)

 as a separator and #

-to represent a null pointer.
+for null pointers.
 After calling the traverse

 function, the string in sb